 A live-action photo of me messing up some scale, while fellow philosophy grads Patrick (piano, left) and Alejandro (drums, occluded) silently judge me.

-Outside of philosophy, my projects include playing Latin jazz trumpet, perfecting the art of the breakfast sandwich, staring at Rothkos, and laughing at bad movies with my wonderful fiance, Kelsey Wiggs.
+Outside of philosophy, my projects include playing jazz trumpet, cooking wood-fired pizzas, attempting various racquet sports (tennis: middling; racquetball: poor; squash: atrocious), staring at Rothkos, and laughing at bad movies with my wonderful fiance, Kelsey Wiggs.